nmd-113/DBackup/README.md

 - 🔁 Automatic scheduled backups of MySQL databases
 - ☁️ FTP upload of backup files after each run
-- 🛠️ Customizable backup settings (host, user, password, database, destination folder, etc.)
+- 🛠️ Customizable backup settings (host, user, password, database, Backup Path, etc.)
 - 📅 Built-in scheduler for daily or custom interval backups
-- 💾 Local Backups are found in the install folder (C:\DBAckup)
+- 💾 Local Backups/Install folder is selected by the user
 - 🧹 Auto-cleanup of old backups to save storage
 - ✅ Easy-to-use GUI with minimal setup required